Emergomycosis: History

+The disease was originally named for Chester Wilson Emmons who first described Emmonsia.
 The disease was thought to be a rare condition of the lung.
 Early cases may have been misdiagnosed as histoplasmosis.

 Other animals

 The genus Emmonsia can cause adiaspiromycosis, a lung disease in wild animals.
+Emergomycosis has also been documented in animals in areas where it does not normally infect humans.